maritocuate/mbank/README.md

 # MBank App

 Simple NextJS app to review balance and generate transactions.
-Uses Prisma to connect to MongoDB.
+Uses Prisma to access to MongoDB.
+Zustand to manage the store, NextAuth for the login system and Tailwindcss for the styles.

 ![screenshot](https://github.com/maritocuate/mbank/blob/main/public/images/screenshot1.png)